mikelevins/bard/0.4/doc/bard.md

     bard> 'true
     true

-    bard> '"Hello1"
+    bard> '"Hello!"
     "Hello!"

-That's because most values are self-evaluating, so evaluating them returns the same result as not evaluating them.
-Only symbols and lists are affected by quoting.
+That's because most values are self-evaluating.
+Evaluating them returns the same result as not evaluating them.
+Quoting makes a difference only with symbols and lists.

 ### Types

-**Types** are objects that describe how to represent data.
+**Types** are objects that describe how to represent values.
 As an example, `<fixnum>` is a type that describes how to represent integers in Bard.

 Every value has a type, and you can ask Bard for the type of any value.